 CONFERENCES AND PRESENTATIONS

 Project staff have also had the opportunity to present our work at international conferences.
-Conferences have included (but not limited to) the Sustainability & Development Conference, the International Symposium on Climate-Resilient Agri-Environmental Systems (IS-CRAES) and the (upcoming) World Congress of Soil Science and the Global Symposium on Soils for Nutrition.
+Conferences have included (but not limited to) the Sustainability & Development Conference, the International Symposium on Climate-Resilient Agri-Environmental Systems (IS-CRAES), the World Congress of Soil Science and the Global Symposium on Soils for Nutrition.